 Between 2003 – 2011 Becca worked as a freelance music therapist and for music therapy charities MusicSpace North West and Nordoff Robbins North West with children in schools and hospitals.
 In special needs schools she specialised in working with children with communication difficulties, PMLD and autism.
 As part of Manchester city council’s emotional and trauma support team she worked in mainstream schools supporting children who were refugees and asylum seekers.

 From 2006 – 2011 she was the music therapist at the Royal Manchester Children’s hospital where she worked with children being treated for cancer, those with acquired brain injury or learning disability, and with patients in the CAMHS facility.

-In Wales Becca works with local groups and organisations such as Barnardos, Penarth Arts and Crafts, Upbeat music and Arts and AgeCymru.
+In Wales Becca has worked with local groups and organisations such as Barnardos, Penarth Arts and Crafts, Upbeat music and Arts and AgeCymru.
 Clients include adults living with dementia in care homes, young parents and babies, children with autism, adults with autism, children and young people with learning disabilities, and children with complex emotional needs.

 Becca is a member of the advisory panel for the charity ‘Music as Therapy International’.
-She is the chairperson of the Wales Arts Therapies Advisory Forum (WATAF) and the WATAF representative on the Welsh Government advisory panel WTAC.
+She is the chairperson of the Wales Arts Therapies Advisory Forum (WATAF) and between 2013-2019 was the WATAF representative on the Welsh Government advisory panel WTAC.

 Hughes, R. (2003) Music therapy.
 Student BMJ (11) p.76